ABFCode/Librium/README.md

 </p>

 Librium is a performance-focused web application for uploading, managing, and reading your personal ebook library online.
-Built as a modern Single Page Application (SPA) primarily for EPUBs, it delivers a fast and seamless reading experience directly in your browser, accessible from anywhere.
+Built as a Single Page Application (SPA) primarily for EPUBs, it delivers a fast and seamless reading experience directly in your browser, accessible from anywhere.

 The project consists of:
 *   **Frontend:** A React application (built with Vite + TypeScript) providing the user interface.